 Pearl onions are a quirky and cute addition to your usual cooking repertoire.
 They’re good for you, add textural interest to your dishes, and are a bit different if you’re tired of the standard, everyday onion.

-We hope that this look at the pearl onion and how to peel it and use it effectively has informed and assisted you in kitchen!
+Get a handmade quality knife to prepare pearl onions and all your food preps!
+We hope that this look at the pearl onion and how to peel it and use it effectively has informed and assisted you in kitchen.